Warrior triptychs

 Robinson: T35

-Title: Inuzaka Keno Tanetomo Ômori to Suzu-no-mori no etc.
+Title: The Scene Where Inuzaka Keno Defeats His Enemy Ittota Kagoyama in Suzugamori (Inuzaka Keno Tanetomo Ômori to Suzu-no-mori no (犬坂毛野が鈴が森で仇敵籠山逸東太を討つ場面).

 Publisher: Izumi-ya Ichibei